chipsalliance/f4pga/docs/f4pga/modules/index.md

 In case of **platform's flow definition**, a `values` dictionary can be defined globally and the values defined there will be passed to every module's config.

-Those values can be overriden per-module through `module_options` dictionary.
+Those values can be overridden per-module through `module_options` dictionary.

 Parameters used during module's construction can also be defined in `module_options` as `params` (those are not a part of _module configuration_, instead they are used during the actual construction of a module instance, before it declares any of its input/outputs etc..
-This is typically used to acieve some parametrization over module's I/O).
+This is typically used to achieve some parametrization over module's I/O).

 Defining dictionaries for `takes` and `produces` is currently disallowed within